 Because it’s lightweight, kids will be able to hold it easily.
 There’s an LED indicator so kids can easily see when the glue gun is on, as well as a handy on-off switch.
 Along with the finger protectors, the glue gun also comes with colored glue sticks, for extra crafting fun, and a creative guide.
 Reviewers report that it was a great gift for kids and grandkids and particularly appreciated the color glue option.

 The best overall hot glue gun is the Cobiz Dual Power Heavy Duty Glue Gun.
 It’s comfortable to hold, heats up fast, and comes with a sturdy stand.
 If you’re specifically looking for a cordless model, though, go with the Werktough Cordless Glue Gun (view at Amazon).
 This battery-operated device heats up to a high temperature and the battery lasts for 45 minutes on a single charge.

-Glue stick size Each glue gun is designed to operate with a specific size of glue stick, ranging from smaller, thinner 12mm glue sticks up to larger 15mm glue sticks.
+Each glue gun is designed to operate with a specific size of glue stick, ranging from smaller, thinner 7mm glue sticks up to larger 15mm glue sticks.
 For any glue gun you’re considering, pay attention to its compatible glue stick size to make sure you don't end up with mismatched materials!

 This round-up was researched and written by Madeleine Burry, a lifestyle writer whose work has been published in Women's Health, Livestrong.com, Good Housekeeping, and more.
 For this article, she consulted dozens of customer and third-party reviews to find the best picks for your needs.